WXGopher/gopher-notes/README.md

 > The LaTeX Primer by Indian TeX Group

-Formal presentation on core TeX features.
+A formal presentation on core TeX features.
 If you are looking for an introductory material on TeX, this is the one for you.

 > A Tour of C++ by Bjarne Strousturp